chrisl8/ArloBot/README.md

 s,0.00,0.50
 s,0.00,-0.50
 ```

-NOTE:
-If you want to force arlobot_bringup to initialize the board even when the laptop
-is plugged in run this after you start it to disable monitoring of AC power:
-rosparam set /arlobot/monitorACconnection False
-That can also be changed on arlobot.xml, but that command is useful for on the fly testing.

 ## Basic ROS based usage instructions: ##
 Depending on what you want to do there are different ways to "bring up" the robot with just ROS.<br/>These are the "recipes" that are well tested so far: